-INVESCO Capital Management, Inc., INVESCO North American Group, Ltd., INVESCO Group Services, Inc., INVESCO, Inc., INVESCO North American Holdings, Inc. and INVESCO PLC, 11 Devonshire Square, London, England, the parent holding company, together in accordance with Section 240.13d-1(b)(ii)(G), have reported on Schedule 13G filed on February 10, 1995 for fiscal year 1994, that they are the beneficial owners of 3,426,100 shares of common stock, representing 8.0% of the total shares outstanding.
+INVESCO Capital Management, Inc. and INVESCO PLC, 11 Devonshire Square, London, England, its parent holding company, together in accordance with Section 240.13d-1(b)(ii)(G), have reported on Schedule 13G filed on February , 1995 for fiscal year 1994, that they are the beneficial owners of shares of common stock, representing % of the total shares outstanding.

-Southeastern Asset Management, Inc., 6075 Poplar Avenue, Memphis, TN, an investment advisor registered under Section 203 of the Investment Advisors Act of 1940, has reported on Schedule 13G filed on January 31, 1995 for fiscal year 1994, that it is the beneficial owner of 2,753,449 shares of common stock, representing 6.4% of the total shares outstanding.
+Southeastern Asset Management, Inc., 860 Ridgelake Blvd., Memphis, TN, an investment advisor registered under Section 203 of the Investment Advisors Act of

+1940, has reported on Schedule 13G filed on February , 1995 for fiscal year 1994, that it is the beneficial owner of shares of common stock, representing % of the total shares outstanding.